 "A must for those interested in sculpture and non conformist art"

 This interesting Russian art museum is one of the newest museums in St Petersburg.
 Opened in 1989 under the initiative of a number of Soviet artists in St Petersburg, the museum features the art work of Kazemir Malevich - The Black Square art - and other non-conformist great art work collections from Russia, Europe and the USA.
 Highly recommended for anyone with an interest in the development of modern art in Russia.

 "Great presentation of Russian contemporary art."

-With over 2,000 works in its collection, this is Russia's largest private museum of contemporary Russian art and one of the branches of an international network of galleries (other galleries are located in London, New York and Zurich).
-The museum and galleries of Contemporary Art "Erarta" is a new, truly world-class, modern museum that many locals are proud of.
+With over 2,800 works in its collection, this is Russia's largest private museum of contemporary Russian art.
+Erarta Museum of Contemporary Art is a new, truly world-class, modern museum that many locals are proud of.
 If you are keen on modern art and have some spare time, try to make a visit.
 You won't regret it!